-**Coming Soon to Comprehensive Urologic Care – Contact Us to Reserve Your Spot**
+**Now Available at Comprehensive Urologic Care – Contact Us to Schedule Your Appointment**

 Prostate cancer is the most common cancer found in American men.
 It’s essential to accurately tell apart non-aggressive from aggressive prostate cancer and provide timely, appropriate treatment.
 Using the Promaxo MRI for prostate biopsies can help improve patient care.